elan-ev/bigbluebutton-map/Readme.md

 {"type": "Feature", "properties": {"institution": "YOUR_INSTITUTION"}, "geometry": {"type": "Point", "coordinates": [0.0, 0.0]}}
 ```

-Replace `YOUR_INSTITUION` and `[0.0, 0.0]` with your `lon` and `lat` coordinates, respectively, and your good to go.
+Replace `YOUR_INSTITUION` and `[0.0, 0.0]` with your `lon` and `lat` coordinates and your good to go.

+__⚠ Important:__

+- Make sure the order is correct.
+Longitude first, then latitude.
-_Note:_ To **avoid merge conflicts** with other branches, it is recommended to not just append your entry to the end of the list but to insert it as a single line somewhere in the middle (followed by a comma).
+- To avoid merge conflicts, insert yout institution as a single line somewhere in the middle (followed by a comma).

 ### How to get your Coordinates